 Best Buy on a Tight Budget

 The Kelty Cosmic Down 0 is great for the winter camper on the tightest of budgets.
 Its really heavy, and it doesn't pack down very small, but it will keep you warm, and we feel warmth is the most important feature when considering a winter bag.
 This bag also comes with some great features like a full-length draft tube and a draft collar.
 This bag weighs more than any other bag in our review, but it's still lighter than some of the synthetic alternatives.
 If you're doing some car camping on your winter road trip, you don't have to let high prices stand in your way.
 Because this bag is heavy, we don't recommend it for alpine climbing.

 Read review Kelty Cosmic Down 0

 Western Mountaineering Versalite 10

-Not as weather resistant as some of the heavier bags
+Not as resistant to rain and snowmelt as some of the heavier bags

 Top Pick For Comfort